mjdecker/mjdecker.github.io/_notes/software-testing/equivalence-partitioning.md

 * May create multiple sets of equivalent classes and test each

 # Partitioning Alternatives
-* The following is a method of a *date* class (holds a calendar date: day/month/year).
-The method increments the date held by the object and returns a reference the object.

 ```
 next() : date
 ```

+* `next` is a method of a *date* class (holds a calendar date).
+The method increments the date held by the object and returns a reference to the object.
 * Consider the following partitions on the month:
 	* Month has 30 days
 	* Month has 31 days